Help us to spread the message!

 The closest airport is Geneva.
-Once you have landed, you should take the train from Geneva to Lausanne.
-You have to turn left after Customs and down the hall.
-To reach Geneva railway station go through the revolving door, to enter the railway station (“Gare SBB-CFF”).
-In the train station you should check when the next train for Lausanne leaves (there are timetable boards in the station) and get your ticket at the counters or at ticket machines in the hall.
-You enter your place of departure (Geneva airport) and your destination (Lausanne).
-A 2nd class one-way ticket costs about CHF 27.-.
+Once you have landed, you can take the train from Geneva to Lausanne.
+To reach Geneva railway station turn left after Customs and down the hall go through the revolving door to enter the railway station (“Gare SBB-CFF”).
+Check the timetable boards in the station and get your ticket at the counters or at ticket machines in the hall.
+A 2nd class one-way ticket costs about CHF 27.
 You can pay in cash or by credit card, and you can choose between Swiss francs (CHF) or Euros (EUR).
 The exchange rate is about 1:1,1 (1 EURO is worth 1,1 CHF).
 The journey lasts max.
 50 minutes, depending on the type of train.
-Tickets and timetable are available online on: http://www.sbb.ch/en/home.html
+Tickets and timetables are available online on: http://www.sbb.ch/en/home.html

 Lausanne is also easily accessible by motorway.

 Tourism info: visit the official Lausanne tourism office or download brochures here.

 The EIPEN 2015 conference was held in The Netherlands, hosted by the consortium of Radboud University Medical Center, HAN University of Applied Sciences Arnhem and Nijmegen, Zuyd University of Applied Sciences Heerlen, Robuust, and Jan van Es Institute.
 More than 160 attendees participated, also coming from outside of Europe.
 You can find Conference reflections in the Newsletter, some Conference impressions (pictures), and the Programme book.